-In 2017, in the United States, there were 39.7 million people living in poverty.
-The official poverty rate was 12.3 percent, 0.4 percentage points less than in 2016, and the median household income was $61,372.
-A family of four, consisting of two adults and two children under 18 years, with a total family income of $24,858.00 or less a year, is in poverty.
-The population estimates, as of July 1, 2018, in New York State was 19,542,209 and of that number, 14.1% live in poverty.
-Income and Poverty in the United States: 2017, Current Population Reports
+In 2021, in the United States there were 37.9 million people living in poverty.
+The official poverty rate was 11.6%,.2 percentage point more than in 2020, and the median household income was $69,717.
+For a family of four, consisting of two adults and two children under 18 years, the poverty threshold in 2021 is $27,479.
+As of July 1, 2022, according to according to State Population Totals and Components of Change: 2020-2022,” the population estimate in New York State was 19,677,151.
+In New York State, under the Official Poverty Measure (OPM), the percentage of people living in poverty in 2021 was 13.9%.

 For more information on the Poverty Simulation, email DCAJ-OJI@nycourts.gov.